-When it comes to retaining talent in an organisation, first impressions do matter.
+When it comes to retaining talent in an organization, first impressions do matter.
 With 22% of staff resigning within the first 45 days of employment, having a strong, engaging onboarding process is key to avoiding employee turnover.

 While it’s always good to have a structured, consistent onboarding process, this is a must for remote employees, as it is highly improbable that these learnings happen organically from interacting with their peers online.